grishavanika/grishavanika.github.io/cpp_tips_tricks_quirks.md

 ```

 where Args... could be handles/async requests we want to wait with optional
-timeput.
-One can mimic it with something like this:
+timeout.
+To mimic it, we can do something like this:

 ``` cpp {.numberLines}
 #include <chrono>